frankstallone/straightforward-growth-template/README.md

 # Astro Starter Kit: Straightfoward Growth Template

-A stripped down template from frankstall.one using best practices I've learned throughout the years to build desirable performant websites.
+An [Astro](https://astro.build) template from [frankstall.one](https://frankstall.one) using best practices I've learned throughout the years to build desirable performant websites.

 ## 🚀 Project Structure